Trusted WordPress tutorials, when you need them most.

 WPCode edit snippet to change footer text

-When you’ve changed the footer text to your liking, just toggle the switch to ‘Active’ and click the ‘Update’ button.
+Once you’re done customizing the footer text to your liking, go ahead and toggle the switch to ‘Active’ and then click the ‘Update’ button.

 The new admin panel footer will now be live on your site.
-It will vary based on your specific changes, but the default WPCode snippet looks like this:
+It will vary based on your specific changes, but if you enable the default snippet from WPCode, you will see this:

 The example admin panel footer for the WPCode snippet